eggoez/znc-boots/README.md

 # ZNC Skins
 Awesome ZNC skins build with bootstrap &amp; bootswatch v.3.3.7<br />
-This is NOT an Official skins from ZNC
+This is NOT an Official skins from ZNC<br />
 <b>Use at your own risk. </b>

-# Themes
+# 17 Skins Include
 <ul><li>Default (Bootsrap)</li>
 <li>Cerulean</li>
 <li>Cosmo</li>